ShobhaThomas/Getting-and-Cleaning-Data-Project/README.md

 =================================
 ##Course Project

-You should create one R script called -run_analysis.R- that does the following:
+You should create one R script called run_analysis.R that does the following:

 1.Merges the training and the test sets to create one data set.